krisanalfa/lumen-dingo/readme.md

 - Configure your `.env` file for database usage
 - Run `php artisan migrate --seed`

-> Note: If you want to encrypt your session, make sure you have set `APP_KEY` environment value.
-In Laravel it's done by run `php artisan key:generate` command.
-Meanwhile, Lumen doesn't support this command.
-To solve this issue, you may read [this discussion](http://stackoverflow.com/questions/30344141/lumen-micro-framework-php-artisan-keygenerate/30352795).

 ## Read These Files for More Information

 ```sh